 Boom Cards can’t be used to teach music reading, can they?
 YES!
 There are entire series of online music activities for elementary students.
 And, because they are sequential building one upon another, many of these activities may extend into middle school, high school, and even to adult beginners.

-My mom is not a beginner, but she likes using my advanced sets to keep her music reading skills sharp and help with her sight singing in her church choir.
+My mom is not a beginner, but she likes using my advanced sets to keep her music reading skills sharp and build her sight singing skills for her church choir.

 If you have not discovered Boom Cards, you are missing out.
 Boom Cards are perfect for learning at home, music assessment, private studios, or school.
 Boom Cards are self-checking and they provide students with instant feedback.
-Students may practice and repeat the same set.
+Students may practice and repeat the same set multiple times if desired.
 They are motivated to improve their scores by earning incentives along the way.